leo-from-spb/teamcity-python/README.md

 # TeamCity Python Runner

-This project is a TeamCity Python runner.
+**This Python plugin is deprecated** in favor of the [new Python runner](https://www.jetbrains.com/help/teamcity/python.html) bundled with TeamCity since version 2020.2.

 The project about reporting python test messages to TeamCity was renamed to [teamcity-messages](https://github.com/JetBrains/teamcity-messages).